splorp/tersus-splorp/readme.md

 Tersus is an exercise in publishing template minimalism.

 By removing the majority of the presentational markup and other cruft from the [Tersus](http://tersustheme.com/) parent theme, we’ve opened the door for child themes to pick up the aesthetic slack.
-There are currently two child themes being developed for Tersus.
+There are currently three child themes being developed for Tersus.

 + [Newted](http://github.com/splorp/newted/) by [Grant Hutchinson](http://splorp.me/)
 + [Splorp](http://github.com/splorp/splorp/) by [Grant Hutchinson](http://splorp.me/)